 - Educational Rights for Children with ADHD in Public School

-- Teaching Children with ADHD: Instructional Strategies and Practices
+- Teaching Students with ADHD: Helpguide

 What do I need to think about for my child’s IEP?

-Children with ADD/ADHD might need accommodations and modifications to be succeed in the classroom.
+Children with ADD/ADHD might need accommodations and modifications to succeed in the classroom.
 There are specific accommodations to consider for students with ADD/ADHD.
 Children with ADD/ADHD might also need a behavior plan to be successful at school.
 Visit our webpage for more info in IEPs.
 Also helpful: